igorshavlak/java-web-scraper/README.md

 ### **Start Scraping**

 - **Endpoint:** `POST /api/start`
 - **Description:** Initiates a new scraping session.
 If requestDelay (in milliseconds) > 0 the scraper will work with a delay to avoid blockages, if requestDelay = 0 the scraper will work async. recursionDepth - max crawling depth.
+If necessary, you can add a proxy
 - **Request Body:**

   ```json